Tirth-021/NLP-Thesis-Task/README.md

 - Semantic search on health FAQs using vector embeddings
 - Cache layer to speed up repeated queries based on similarity
-- Integration with Ollama LLM for generating responses
+- Integration with Ollama LLMs for generating responses
 - Simple web interface using Gradio for interaction
 - Educational purpose with disclaimer on medical advice